grnet/synnefo/docs/image-api-guide.rst

 **X-Image-Meta-Is-Public** values are true or false (case insensitive)

-**X-Image-Meta-Property-*** is used as a prefix to update image property values, or set some extra proeperties.
+**X-Image-Meta-Property-*** is used as a prefix to update image property values, or set some extra properties.
 If a registered image already contains some custom properties that are not addressed in the update request, these properties will remain untouched.
 For example::